eoriain/Solar-System-iPhone-Application/README.txt

-Module: CS6116 - Mobile Multimedia
-Name: Eoghan O Riain - 111319036

-Application Title: Our Solar System
+Our Solar System - An iPhone Application

 Specifications: This application was developed using Xcode 13.2.1 and formatted for use on an iPhone 13 Pro.